dy/optical-properties/readme.md

 * `bounds` − character bounding box `[left, top, right, bottom]`.
 * `radius` − distance from the optical center to the outmost point.

-## Principle

-It rasterizes the character into defined canvas size and calculates statistics for the sample set.

 ## Credits